 - Madewell’s Malta / Spring 2014’s board offers a mix of inspirational images next to products those images might inspire you to buy.

 - REI’s The Chef is a collection of delicious camping dishes and the supplies you’ll need to make them.

 - Etsy’s Etsy Weddings combines beautiful wedding images with specific ideas.
 Etsy also uses Rich Pins on their products, so you can see the price and availability right on the Pin itself.

-— Kevin Knight, currently Saving to Fatherhood
+— Kevin Knight, currently saving ideas to Fatherhood